taddeseanb/kenya-hub/docs/user/index.md

 ![Hub map vizualisation](./img/map.png)

-The map viewer can used for the visualisation of existing maps listed in the LSC catalogue, your own data and web data.
+The map viewer can used for the visualisation of existing maps listed in the LSC catalogue, your data and web data.
 In this guideline, we will take you through the available functionalities of the map viewer.

-**The top menu**
+### **The top menu**
 ![mapviewer top bar](./img/mapviewer_topbar.PNG)

 1. Get more information `about` the map viewer.
 The introduction, disclaimer and data attributes are described.